umarhassan-mitodl/9.17-spring-2013/content/pages/assignments.md

 \*No assignment sheet available

-"MATLAB and Simulink are registered trademarks of The MathWorks, Inc. See [www.mathworks.com/trademarks](http://www.mathworks.com/trademarks) for a list of additional trademarks.
+"MATLAB and Simulink are registered trademarks of The MathWorks, Inc. See {{% resource_link "76f9367c-e722-4b5f-8933-1eed52a227d9" "www.mathworks.com/trademarks" %}} for a list of additional trademarks.
 Other product or brand names may be trademarks or registered trademarks of their respective holders."